goncalvesjoao/smooth_operator/README.md

 ## TODO

 1. FinderMethods
-2. Switch between Put and Patch
-3. Turn on/off the casting of unknown hashes into OpenStruct class
+2. Turn on/off the casting of unknown hashes into OpenStruct class
-4. serialization_specs to test the json options for nested classes
+3. serialization_specs to test the json options for nested classes
-5. Cache
+4. Cache